Happy or Not, “Don’t Divorce” is an Eye-

 Audio book preview:

-“Enough!” says psychologist Diane Medved.
-If you’re hurtling down the road to divorce, put on the brakes!
+Psychologist Diane Medved has the answers.
+If you’re on the road to divorce, put on the brakes!
 Don’t let your spouse, your friends, or the “divorce industry” rush you into ending your marriage.
 Take a deep breath and read this book.

 In fact, all married people (happy and not) will improve their–and others’–marriages by understanding the startling points in Don’t Divorce, such as:

-- “Divorce magnets” in the workplace, on the internet (including porn) and surrounding you in media pressure all married couples toward dissatisfaction.
+- “Divorce magnets” in the workplace, on the internet (including porn) and in media pressure all married couples toward dissatisfaction.

 - The divorce rate was never 50%, and is much less than at its 1981 peak now–but that fake 50% figure kicks around, normalizing divorce because “everybody does it.”